Automated Chronicles: Documenting with Content Assembly

 Template for the Use Case

-To complete the use case scenario, I am using the template below that helps HR to generate salary hikes for the users.
-Ensure that you upload the template into your Syntex Content Center or any site collection where you wish to save it.
+To formulate the steps for the use case, I am implementing the template underneath which assists HR in creating salary revisions for the employees.
+Please upload the template in your Syntex Content Center or any site collection where you intend to store it.

 The first step in using the templates is to have the details of the users in any area here am using dataverse